Italian Line: I.C.I. - Italia Crociere Internazionali

 Because of the unprofitability of the cruise business, the Italian Line turned to freight shipping.
 It operated its principal container services between the Mediterranean, the west coast of North America, and Central and South America, carrying about of freight in 2001.

-Previously owned by the Italian government, the company was privatized in 1998 when sold to d'Amico Società di Navigazione.
+Previously owned by the Italian government, the company was privatized in 1998 when sold to an italian private owner.
 In August 2002, it was acquired by CP Ships, and in 2005 the Italian Line name ceased to exist following CP's one-brand strategy.
 CP Ships itself was bought-out in late 2005 by TUI AG, and merged with Hapag-Lloyd in mid-2006.